lmveprog/lmveprog/README.md

 ### Now

-Working for **Airbus** (Master's thesis) right now.
+Currently doing my **Master's thesis at Airbus**.

-Before that: an embedded AI stack for a humanoid robot at **NTNU** (real-time gesture recognition + a fine-tuned LLM for dialogue), and OCR / data work at **Banque de France**.
+Before that, I built an embedded AI stack for a humanoid robot at **NTNU**, combining real-time gesture recognition with a fine-tuned LLM for dialogue.
+I also worked on OCR and data pipelines at **Banque de France**.

-Lead author of a paper accepted at **HCI International 2026** on real-time computer vision for gesture recognition.
+I'm the lead author of a paper accepted at **HCI International 2026** on real-time computer vision for hand gesture recognition in human-robot interaction.

 ### What I'm digging into

-Beyond shipping things, I genuinely like the research side — currently reading and tinkering around **LLMs and world-model architectures**: how models build internal representations of an environment, and where that meets planning, agents and multimodal reasoning.
-Long-term that's the direction I want to push.
+Beyond shipping systems, I’m increasingly interested in the research side of AI — especially **LLMs and world-model architectures**: how models build internal representations of their environment, and where that connects with planning, agents, and multimodal reasoning.

+Long-term, that is the direction I want to push toward.

 ---

 ### Projects

-- **Humanoid robot interaction stack** *(NTNU)* — embedded AI combining real-time gesture recognition, computer vision and a fine-tuned LLM for dialogue, with GPU latency tuning.
+- **Humanoid robot interaction stack** *(NTNU)* — embedded AI combining real-time gesture recognition, computer vision, and a fine-tuned LLM for dialogue, with GPU latency tuning.
 [Demo](https://youtu.be/QZ8oGMaRq6M) · [Gesture/dialogue](https://youtu.be/bfIvyZvMxsA)
 - **HCI International 2026 publication** — lead author on real-time hand gesture recognition for human-robot interaction *(Springer Proceedings)*
 - **Industrial OCR pipeline** *(Comat Specific)* — deep-learning OCR turning legacy hand-drawn 2D engineering sketches into structured data
 - **SME loan risk classification** — won a Kaggle-style challenge with a credit-decision classifier optimized on Macro F1
-- **Cognitive dependence on virtual assistants** — co-authored study on AI assistants' impact on student learning, with a custom fine-tuned LLM
+- **Cognitive dependence on virtual assistants** — co-authored a study on AI assistants' impact on student learning, with a custom fine-tuned LLM
-- **Noise-aware clustering** — exploratory analysis + DBSCAN tuning on a noisy dataset
+- **Noise-aware clustering** — exploratory analysis and DBSCAN tuning on a noisy dataset
-- other ongoing projects...
+- Other ongoing projects...

 More on my [portfolio](https://mathieuastruc.com/projects).